amh312/Antimicrobial_utility/README.md

 ***Instructions for use:***

-The source data can be obtained from PhysioNet at https://physionet.org/content/mimiciv/2.2/ once the terms of access are met.
+The electronic healthcare record source data can be obtained from PhysioNet at https://physionet.org/content/mimiciv/2.2/ once the terms of access are met.
 The csv filenames used in this code match the following default filenames that can be downloaded from the *hosp* folder at the bottom of the page: *"prescriptions.csv", "d_icd_diagnoses.csv", "diagnoses_icd.csv", "d_icd_procedures.csv", "procedures_icd.csv", "labevents.csv", "d_labitems.csv", "microbiologyevents.csv", "poe_detail.csv", "poe.csv", "omr.csv", "admissions.csv", "patients.csv"*, and *"services.csv"*.

+The discrete choice experiment source data is found within this repository:

+1. "ADAPT-AST Factors influencing Antimicrobial Prescribing for Urinary Tract Infection.csv" for the main analysis
+2. "labelled_ADAPT-AST Factors influencing Antimicrobial Prescribing for Urinary Tract Infection.csv" for the specialty sub-analyses

 PhysioNet MIMIC-IV citations: